opst/knitfab-docs/04.examples/smollm2-prompt-engineering/smollm-prompt-engineering.en.md

 `lighteval` operates by reading the evaluation tasks from the Python module specified by the `--custom_tasks` argument for the model defined in the `--model_args` argument.
 This container image is designed to allow replacing the contents of `/in/tasks.py` with different Data as needed to investigate performance differences between prompts.

+To build the container image, create a `evaluator/requirements.txt` file with the content as [`04.examples/smollm2-prompt-engineering/evaluator/requirements.txt`](./evaluator/requirements.txt) in this repository.

 Next, build and push the container image.